Yumenoshima: Places

-Today, Yumenoshima also houses the Daigo Fukuryū Maru, a wooden fishing boat exposed to nuclear fallout during the Bikini Atoll test in 1954; the boat was modified as a training vessel following the exposure, and later abandoned near Yumenoshima.
+Today, Yumenoshima also houses the Daigo Fukuryū Maru, a wooden fishing boat exposed to nuclear fallout during the Bikini Atoll test in 1954; the boat was modified as a training vessel following the exposure and later abandoned near Yumenoshima.

 2020 Summer Olympics

 Yumenoshima Park was the venue for archery events in the 2020 Summer Olympics and the 2020 Summer Paralympics.

 Schools

-Koto Ward Board of Education operates public elementary and junior high schools.
+The Koto Ward Board of Education operates public elementary and junior high schools.

 Minamisuna Elementary School (南砂小学校) is the zoned public elementary school for Yumenoshima.

 Minamisuna Junior High School (南砂中学校) is the zoned public junior high school for Yumenoshima.